stretchyboy/plasma2040_light_painting/README.md

 * "End Colour" and the tick box allow you to set a changing colour pattern
 * The "Paint Black as..." takes black and paints it as the current "Colour" lets you paint silhouettes as light
 * The "Tween" will vary the colour painted from "Colour" to "End Colour" over the Repeats.
-* Ticking 'Control Camera' will try to capture a photo from you USB / PTP camera via gphoto2 (there is no error checking here at the mo, so if it freezes start again).
 * "Delay Time" is self explanatory.
 * "Draw Time" is how long it will take for your image to be drawn and will depend on the exposure time you are using.
 * "Repeats" set how many times the Delay/Draw cycle takes place.
 This should allow for nice light painted / stop motion effects.